batchmcnulty/uberscan/README.md

 -csv
 ALL output files, with the exception of webpages saved in html scanning mode, are saved in CSV format.
-Data saved, in order saved is: scan type, IP address, port number, username, password, and "minutesup" - the number of minutes UBERSCAN has been running.
+Data saved, in order saved is: Process ID, scan type, IP address, port number, username, password, and "minutesup" - the number of minutes UBERSCAN has been running.

 -whois